K0I05/ESP32-S3_CLA_COMPONENT_UNIT_TESTS/README.md

 esp32s3box     test_cla_matrix_lup  PASSED    00:00:23.623
 ================================================================================ 11 test cases: 11 succeeded in 00:01:38.828 ================================================================================
 ```

+The above test results show that a total of 11 test cases were executed and succeeded.
+Additional documentation on performing unit tests in Viual Studio Code with PlatformIO extension can be found in the PlatformIO documentation, [Unit Testing](<https://docs.platformio.org/en/latest/advanced/unit-testing/index.html>).

 Copyright (c) 2025 Eric Gionet (<gionet.c.eric@gmail.com>)